-RSI has a wide range of symptoms including pain and tenderness in your muscles and joints.
-You will probably notice symptoms most when you're doing the activity that caused them.
+RSI can cause a wide range of symptoms, including pain and tenderness in your muscles and joints.
+During the day, your symptoms may be most noticeable when you're doing the activity that causes them.
+However, conditions such as carpal tunnel syndrome can cause your symptoms to be worse at night and in the early morning.

 - a sharp or a dull ache